HOW WE DECIDED

 As a result, Layla Hybrid is one of our favorite soft mattresses for side sleepers.
 It offers a great deal of compression and pressure relief.
 That said, you don’t feel unsupported because of the pocketed coils that are in the middle of the mattress.

-Why We Are Big Fans Of Tuft & Needle — When the online mattress craze kicked off, Tuft & Needle was one of the original brands.
+Why We Are Big Fans Of Tuft and Needle — When the online mattress craze kicked off, Tuft & Needle was one of the original best mattress brands.
 They were selling a simple yet comfortable mattress at really affordable prices.
 They still do that today, only they make more than just one mattress.

 The Original Tuft & Needle is highly affordable (around $600 for the queen) and is nearly universally accepted as comfortable.
 It has a soft foam feel and is around a “medium” on our scale.
-It’s basically the perfect mattress for a guest room, teens, kids, college students, and those on a strict budget.
+It’s really the best bed for a guest room, teens, kids, college students, and those on a strict budget.

 Why You Might Love Purple — If you’re looking for a traditional/familiar mattress, you might want to look elsewhere because Purple is totally unique (in a good way) and definitely not your average mattress.
 But what makes Purple so “unique?”
 It all has to do with Hyper-Elastic Polymer, a gel-like material that’s the main comfort layer on all of their beds.

 If you can envision a 6’ x 7’ Dr. Scholl’s insole, that’s essentially what Hyper-Elastic Polymer is.
 It’s not something you’d immediately think would work on a mattress, but we’re huge fans for a few reasons.